Anzela Abbasi

 Anzela Abbasi is a Pakistani actress turned model and singer who previously acted in Urdu Television, now singer/songwriter is venturing into the music industry with hits on Spotify.
 She is the daughter of actors Shamoon Abbasi and Javeria Abbasi and the paternal granddaughter of writer Zubair Abbasi.
-Abbasi made her debut in acting by playing the lead lady in the serials Gila (2016), Baby (2017) and Main Haar Nahi Manoun Gi (2018).
+She first appeared on PTV in 2000 in the horror drama Canvas as a child star.
+Abbasi made her debut in acting by playing the leading lady in the serials Gila (2016), Baby (2017) and Main Haar Nahi Manoun Gi (2018).

 Personal life

 Abbasi is the daughter of Pakistani actor Shamoon Abbasi and actress Javeria Abbasi.